BlueMap-Minecraft/BlueMapWiki/wiki/customization/Storages.md

 With BlueMap you can define one or more **Storages** where you want your maps to be stored.
 Theoretically you could store each map in a different storage.

-To configure your storages, you can use the `storages` folder in your config folder.
+To configure your storages, you can use the [`storages`](../configs/storages/) folder in your config folder.
 In the same way as with the maps, the name of these config-file (without the `.conf`-extension) determines the identifier of the storage.
 Which means you can also add and remove storages.
-In your map-configs you can then use the `storage`-setting to select the storage this map should be stored in.
+In your map-configs you can then use the [`storage` setting](../configs/Maps.md#storage) to select the storage this map should be stored in.

 **For example:** If you have a config file `storages/mystorage.conf` then in your map configs you can set `storage: "mystorage"` to make that map use it.